IBM lawsuit casts diversity in starkly competitive terms

 IBM’s tools for reaching it diversity goals could qualify as trade secrets if it can show they are valuable to competitors, said Villanova University law professor Michael Risch.

-IBM said in a statement that it “has a long history of being recognised for leadership in a diverse and inclusive workplace.”
+IBM said in a statement that it “has a long history of being recognized for leadership in a diverse and inclusive workplace.”

 Redmond, Washington-based Microsoft, which is not named in IBM’s lawsuit, said it had no interest in IBM’s confidential information.